thesaigoneer/bananafin/README.md

     /custom/flatpaks/default.preinstall    flatpaks to be installed at first login

-## Love Your Image?
-Let's Go to Production
+## Steps to follow:

+### First install

+    Install Aurora by using the available iso at https://getaurora.dev/en

 ## Detailed Guides
 l